 Who can take part?

-are 22 years
+Are 22 years or older;

-have refused, or cannot tolerate,
+Have refused, or cannot tolerate, CPAP therapy.

 About aura6000® HGNS Therapy